Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 ---
-title: "Micrographia 2.0: building atomic force microscopes by hand"
+title: "Are do it yourself atomic force microscopes the new Micrographia?"
 template: entry
 date: 2016-02-09
 slug: atomicforcemicroscope